enabledhq/enabledhq.github.io/_posts/2016-11-25-pre-commerce.md

 ![product life cycle pre commerce]({{site.baseurl}}/images/img_pretail_PLC.png) *How pre-commerce affects sales & profits (dotted lines)*

+# How pre-commerce lets you get ahead of competition

+A powerful product development engine, fueled by evolutions in consumer preferences for innovative products and community engagement; as well as lower entry barriers for new product development.

 ## Consumer preferences evolution

 Consumers increasingly value [experiences](http://adage.com/article/digitalnext/consumers-experiences-things/299994/) over physical goods, which gives rise to experiential buying.
 Now that doesn’t mean you’re doomed if you make physical products.
 It means adding to the product by creating a memorable buying experience.